Method 1 (transaction value): practical application

 Price review clause

 Where the price review clause has already produced its full effect by the material time for valuation (that is, time of entry of the goods to free circulation), no problems should arise since the price actually paid or payable is known.
-However, if, for some reason, the effect of the price review clause is not taken into account when the customs value is declared, it would be necessary to take remedial action at the post-importation stage (Article 78 of the Code refers).
+However, if, for some reason, the effect of the price review clause is not taken into account when the customs value is declared, it would be necessary to take remedial action at the post-importation stage.

 Potential difficulties arise where price review clauses are linked to variables which come into play some time after the goods have been imported.
 This means that, at the time of entry to free circulation, the invoice price for the goods concerned would, in effect, be provisional.
 One practical solution is for the importer to arrange for the goods to be released under ‘security arrangements’ (that is, duty would be taken on deposit).